-Editor’s Note: Another edition of INSIDE HONORS is coming out in next month (October 2018), and this is a good time to emphasize one of the most important components of an honors college or program: the four types of honors class sections typically available to students.
+Editor’s Note: The 2018-2019 edition of INSIDE HONORS is out, and this is a good time to emphasize one of the most important components of an honors college or program: the four types of honors class sections typically available to students.

 Very few people outside of the honors education community know about or understand the different types of honors classes.
 To make an informed decision about choosing an honors college or program over a liberal arts college or an elite private university, parents and prospective students really need to consider the types of classes and how those offered by a given honors program will match the preferences and needs of the student.